Achievable logoAchievable logo

 Evaluation of test quality

-Test results are useful only if the test actually measures what it is supposed to measure (validity) and if the measurement is repeatable (reliability).
-These two characteristics are the key factors in evaluating test quality and must be present in order for the test to be beneficial.
+Test results are useful only if the test measures what it is intended to measure (validity) and if the measurement can be repeated with consistent results (reliability).
+These two characteristics are the key factors in evaluating test quality, and both must be present for a test to be beneficial.

 Validity

-Validity refers to the degree to which a test or test item measures what it is supposed to measure and is one of the most important characteristics of testing.
+Validity is the degree to which a test or test item measures what it is supposed to measure.
+It is one of the most important characteristics of testing.

 Reliability

-Reliability is a measure of the degree of consistency or repeatability of a test.
-If an athlete whose ability does not change is measured two times with a perfectly reliable test, the same score is obtained both times.
+Reliability is the degree of consistency or repeatability of a test.
+If an athlete’s ability does not change and the athlete is measured twice with a perfectly reliable test, the same score will be obtained both times.

 Factors affecting reliability include: